-- Contact your Care Coordinator to discuss your complaint.
-Your Care Coordinator is familiar with your situation and wants to hear what is going well for you and what can be improved.
-Your Care Coordinator will work with you, your family, or your caregiver to respond to your complaint.
+- Please first contact your Care Coordinator to discuss any concerns or complaints.
+Your Care Coordinator is most familiar with your situation and wants to hear what is going well for you and also what can be improved.
+Your Care Coordinator will work with you, your family, or your caregiver to address any concerns.
 Most patient complaints are successfully resolved at this level.

 - If, after speaking with your Care Coordinator, your complaint is not resolved to your satisfaction, you can ask to speak to his or her manager.